aio-libs/aiohttp/docs/client_advanced.rst

 Persistent session
 ------------------

-Even though creating a session on demand seems like tempting idea, we advise against it. :class:`aiohttp.ClientSession` maintains a connection pool.
+Even though creating a session on demand seems like a tempting idea, we advise against it. :class:`aiohttp.ClientSession` maintains a connection pool.
 Contained connections can be reused if necessary to gain some performance improvements.
 If you plan on reusing the session, a.k.a. creating